Wham! secure Christmas No 1 with ‘Last Christmas’ as Sam Ryder lands No 2

 “Last Christmas” was streamed 13.3 million times over the past seven days, according to Official Charts Company data, making it the most streamed Christmas No 1 ever during Christmas week.

-“It was a huge disappointment to us both when it didn’t reach No 1 because, in our opinion, it was nailed-on,” Ridgley said.
+“It was a huge disappointment to us both when it didn’t reach No 1 because, in our opinion, it was nailed on,” Ridgeley said.
 “Had it not been for Band Aid’s ‘Do They Know It’s Christmas?’, it probably would’ve been No 1.
 Thwarted for many years subsequent to that – the perennial bridesmaid – over recent years it seems it’s become part of the fabric of Christmas for a lot of people.”

 Many music fans will have breathed a sigh of relief after LadBaby announced they would not be releasing a Christmas single this year.